Superbition/Celestte-Docs/docs/using_voltis/validation.md

 ## Showing Old Request Data

-When validating data from the request, if errors exist, Polyel redirects to the previous URL and the errors are supposed to be displayed there but, what if you want to make it easier for your users to change invalid data without having to completely reenter it again? – Polyel offers you a view directive called `@old` which is used to display old/previous data from a request, stored in the session, whenever the validator fails and redirects to display errors.
+When validating data from the request, if errors exist, Voltis redirects to the previous URL and the errors are supposed to be displayed there but, what if you want to make it easier for your users to change invalid data without having to completely reenter it again? – Voltis offers you a view directive called `@old` which is used to display old/previous data from a request, stored in the session, whenever the validator fails and redirects to display errors.

 ```
 <form action="/" method="POST" enctype="multipart/form-data">